microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes - bullets.md

 ### SLIDE: Enhance apps with humanlike capabilities

-[CLICK] You could give your app the power of speech, say by adding a chat interface.
+[CLICK] Give your app the power of speech (e.g. chat).

-[CLICK] You could give your app the ability to see, and understand the content of images.
+[CLICK] Give your app the ability to see (understand images).

-[CLICK] You could give your app the intuition to understand what your users are most likely to want to do, and optimize your user interface automatically.
+[CLICK] Give your app intuition about human behavior (adapt interfaces).

-[CLICK] You could give your app the power of comprehension, and communicate with your users whatever their spoken language.
+[CLICK] Give your app the power of comprehension (communicate in any language)

-[CLICK] Or, you could automate the human process of scanning streams of data for anomalies, and react accordingly.
+[CLICK] Automate the human process of scanning streams of data for anomalies (and scale)

 These are just a few examples.

 ### SLIDE: Overview of Azure Cognitive Services

-We've talked a lot about how AI techniques can help.
-But doesn't it take a lot of data, and a lot of technical expertise, to implement?
+Doesn't it take a lot of data, and a lot of technical expertise, to implement humanlike AI?

-No. You can draw on the expertise of Microsoft Research, which has used its extensive data repositories and AI experts to create off-the-shelf AI services in Azure for you to use via simple REST API calls.
+No. Fraw on the expertise of Microsoft Research.
+Add capabilities with simple REST API calls.

 That's Azure Cognitive Services.

 ### SLIDE: Azure Cognitive Services

-Azure Cognitive Services includes more than two dozen APIs, but at the broadest level they offer capabilities within these cateegories of human capability:
+Azure Cognitive Services includes more than two dozen APIs.

+Capabilities within these cateegories of human capability:

 * Vision: Understanding the content of photographs, drawings, text and handwriting, and video